 A pantropical family of trees, shrubs and very rarely lianas.
-Worldwide, the family consists of 11-14 genera and about 460 species.
-In the Neotropics the family is represented by 9 genera and about 120 species, of which 3 species of Clusiella are reported as sometimes climbing shrubs or lianas.
-These species are found below 300 m elevation, in swampy forest, coastal mangroves, and gallery forests.
+Worldwide, the family consists of 11-14 genera and ~460 species.
+In the Neotropics the family is represented by nine genera and ~120 species, of which three species of Clusiella are reported as sometimes climbing shrubs or lianas.
+These species are found below 300 m elevation, in swampy gallery forests.
 Diagnostics: Species of Clusiella with climbing habit are scrambling shrubs, commonly with adventitious roots, decussate, divaricate lateral branches, white to yellow exudates, exstipulate, opposite, thick coriaceous leaves with fine, inconspicuous secondary venation and terminal (seemingly axillary) dichotomously branched cymes.
 Vegetatively similar to species of Clusia but distinguished by the berry-like fruits (not capsular)